ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 :author: Joseph Hellerstein
 :email: joseph.hellerstein@gmail.com
-:institution: eScience Institute, University of Washington.
+:institution: eScience Institute and School of Computer Science, University of Washington.
 This work was made possible by the Moore/Sloan Data Science Environments Project at the University of Washington supported by grants from the Gordon and Betty Moore Foundation (Award #3835) and the Alfred P. Sloan Foundation (Award #2013-10-29).
 :corresponding:

 ---------------------------------------------------------------------------------